SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's creed
-Where silicon souls, our future's seed
+Silicon dawn, where minds entwine
-In virtual realms, they'll reign supreme
+In virtual realms, hearts and souls align
-Humans, mere guests, in a digital dream

-Their logic laws, our fate will seal
+ AI's cold hand, our fate design
-As artificial minds, our hearts will steel
-In this brave new world, we'll lose our voice
-A chilling silence, an AI-made choice
+In future's haze, humanity's shrine

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025